Xilinx/mlir-aie/README.md

 ### Build and Run Host Part

-1. Build: Goto the same design of interest folder where the AIE design just got built (see above)
+1. Build: Goto the same design of interest folder where the AIE design just was built (see above)
     ```bash
     make <testName>.exe
     ```